SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 The maximum level of physical independence is achieved through putting physical machines into different fire zones.
 In that case a failure case up to level 3 as described in the taxonomy of failure safety levels document[^1] will not lead to a complete outage of the deployment.

-Having Availability Zones represent fire zones will also result in AZs being able to take workload from another AZ in a Failure Case of Level 3.
+Having Availability Zones represent fire zones will also result in AZs being able to take workload from another AZ in a failure case of Level 3.
 So that even the destruction of one Availability Zone will not automatically include the destruction of the other AZs.

 :::caution